 Selection of Coaches:

+BMHA will advertise for Coaches for all representative teams prior to the season.

-Candidates for the positions of Coach for a representative team shall be interviewed by a Selection Committee consisting of: the President, the Vice-President, the Past President, the Representative Director and the Director for the level in question (“the Selection Committee”).
-In the case of the absence or temporary exclusion of any committee members, an alternate board member may be appointed by the Board to fill the position on the Selection Committee.
+Where necessary, Candidates for the positions of Coach for a representative team Shall be interviewed by a Selection Committee consisting of: the President, or the Vice-President, the Representative Director In the case of the absence or temporary exclusion of any committee members, a member in good standing or a member of the public may be appointed by the Board to fill the position on the Selection Committee.

-Representative Director and the Director for the level in question (“the Selection Committee”).
-In the case of the absence or temporary exclusion of any committee members, an alternate board member may be appointed by the Board to fill the position on the Selection Committee.

-BMHA shall advertise for Coaches for all representative teams prior to the season.

 Where possible, all candidates for the position of Coach should be interviewed.
 Where it is necessary to establish a "short list", the Committee will choose the candidates for interviews.

-Only in exceptional circumstances would Co-Coaches be selected as a "team".
+Only in exceptional circumstances would BMHA approve Co-Coaches be selected as a "team".

 Where the Representative Director wishes to apply to coach a Representative team they shall not participate as a member of the selection committee for that team.